 Special students are non-degree students and as such are not enrolled in a graduate degree program.
 Special students wishing to become regular or provisional graduate students must apply to a graduate program.
-Either the Graduate Dean serves as adviser to special students, or the Dean may assign an advisor.
+Either the Dean of Graduate Studies serves as advisor to special students, or the Dean may assign an advisor.

 If you are attending New Mexico Tech as a special student, there are certain differences from the regular graduate program of which you should be aware.
 First, you cannot register for more than nine credit hours in either the fall or spring semester or for more than six in the summer.
 As a special graduate student, you are not eligible for contracts or work authorizations.
 In addition, should you apply for admission and be admitted to a graduate degree program at New Mexico Tech, only twelve credit hours of the work completed as a special graduate student may be applied towards your degree.
-You are strongly encouraged to work closely with the chair of the department to which you intend to apply to maximize your success.
+You are strongly encouraged to work closely with the chair of the department or your pre-degree advisor to maximize your success.